-YouTube stars are today’s self-made celebrities—people who have earned an audience by creating video content geared toward teaching, entertaining, reviewing, and being awesome on the web.
+YouTube stars are today’s self-made celebrities—people who have earned an audience by creating video content geared toward entertaining, reviewing, teaching, and being awesome online.

 Your audience might unlock your YouTube channel’s earning potential, as is often the case with Instagram influencers or bloggers, but it’s the creation of multiple revenue streams, through side hustles or businesses, that helps you make money.